 1. Lead Driving Capabilities

-An marketing automation vendor needs to help you build stand alone landing pages without the distraction of site menu, also forms that are integrated with your website to improve its reputation with the search engine.
+An marketing automation platform vendor needs to help you build stand alone landing pages without the distraction of site menu, also forms that are integrated with your website to improve its reputation with the search engine.

 2. Contact Data Management

 The contact data that is collected through landing pages and forms needs to be used in marketing and sales campaigns to take relevant, personalized actions.
-You need to ask the marketing automation vendor the questions like how much data you can collect, can it be segmented, can automated actions be taken, is it easy to use the data, and how does it integrate with your current CRM.
+You need to ask the marketing automation system vendor, the questions like how much data you can collect, can it be segmented, can automated actions be taken, is it easy to use the data, and how does it integrate with your current CRM.